The Strangest Fact About Every Canadian Province and Territory

 In addition to Saskatchewan’s official flower (the western red lily), official bird (the sharp-tailed grouse) and official sport (curling), the Wheat Province has also designated an official grass.
 In 2001, needle-and-thread grass was deemed Saskatchewan’s signature greenery.
 A native bunchgrass, seed stalks sometimes reach a whopping four feet in height!

-Check out more big things across Canada.
+Check out more mind-blowing facts about Canada.

 Manitoba: Mating season for snakes

 Each spring, tens of thousands of red-sided garter snakes wake from their winter slumber and congregate in the Narcisse Snake Dens with only one thing in mind: procreation.
 In the early 2000s, the area’s snake population—located in the rural municipality of Armstrong—was critically low.
 To combat the problem, snake-crossing tunnels were dug under the region’s roads to lead the slithery serpents into the wildlife reserve.
 Surprisingly, mating season in the Narcisse Snake Dens has become a popular tourist attraction—each year, tourists visit to bear witness to the wild mating party.